pmhahn/pmhahn.github.io/_posts/2020-05-02-speedup-debian-package-build.md

 Personally I don't like this approach I feat corruption:
 If the library does not intercept all calls correctly or a process by-passes the library, changes might leak back into the master environment and taint all following builds.

-Another variant is [qemu-builder](https://wiki.debian.org/qemubuilder), which uses [Qemu](https://www.qemu.org/) to setup a virtual machine for each build.
+Another variant is [qemu-builder](https://wiki.debian.org/qemubuilder), which uses [QEMU](https://www.qemu.org/) to setup a virtual machine for each build.
-Qemu has a built-in *snapshot* feature to protect the master image from changes:
+QEMU has a built-in *snapshot* feature to protect the master image from changes:
 All changes go into an overlay image, which can be placed on tmpfs for extra speed.
-Using Qemu also allows cross-building for other architectures.
+Using QEMU also allows cross-building for other architectures.

 *pbuilder* itself also include [LVM builder](https://pbuilder-team.pages.debian.net/pbuilder/#lvm).
 It uses the *snapshot* feature of the *Logical Volume Manager* built into the Linux kernel.